French cuisine: Regional cuisine

-The 22 regions and 96 departments of metropolitan France include Corsica (Corse, lower right).
+The 22 regions and 96 departments of metropolitan France (pre-2016 reforms) include Corsica (Corse, lower right).
 Paris area is expanded (inset at left).

 French regional cuisine is characterized by its extreme diversity and style.
 Traditionally, each region of France has its own distinctive cuisine.

 Paris and Île-de-France

 Paris and Île-de-France are central regions where almost anything from the country is available, as all train lines meet in the city.
 Over 9,000 restaurants exist in Paris and almost any cuisine can be obtained here.
 High-quality Michelin Guide-rated restaurants proliferate here.